ealashwali/ealashwali.github.io/_pages/cv.md

 * Founder of the 1<sup>st</sup> Student Hacking Competition in FCIT-KAU in 2015.
 * Volunteer, Student Activites Chair in the IEEE Western Saudi Section and member of the Executive committee (2014-2015).
 * Counselor, IEEE KAU Student Branch (2014-2015).
+* Reviewer, Behaviour and Information Technology, Taylor and Francis, 2021
 * Reviewer, the IEEE Global Engineering Education Conference (EDUCON 2015), Tallin, Estonia, 2015.
 * Reviewer in the 11<sup>th</sup> Learning & Technology Conference (L&T 2014), Jeddah, Saudi Arabia, 2014.